 "Mental health court professional" means a member of the mental health court team, including

-but not limited to a judge, prosecutor, defense attorney, probation officer, coordinator, treatment provider, or peer recovery coach.
+but not limited to a judge, prosecutor, defense attorney, probation officer, coordinator, or treatment provider.

-"Combination mental health court program" means a mental health court program that
+"Pre-adjudicatory mental health court program" means a program that allows